It may sound like the title of a reality show, but it was never a game. The little country of Estonia has survived years of brutality.

-Although ethnic Estonians are related to the Finns, forty percent of the population is Russian, left over from the USSR’s effort at Russification.
+Although ethnic Estonians are related to the Finns, forty percent of the population is Russian, remnants of the USSR’s effort at Russification.
 The country still struggles to effectively incorporate its large Russian minority.

 Estonia is a little smaller than Vermont and New Hampshire combined.
 Its population of 1.3 million makes it one of the smallest members of the European Union and NATO.
 A third of the population lives in Tallinn.

 Tallinn’s Old Town, founded in 1248, is one of the best-preserved medieval cities in northern Europe and a UNESCO World Heritage Site.
 It has most of its original wall and twenty-six of its original forty-six towers.
 The Old Town is really two towns, Upper and Lower, separated by a cliff.

 I started my tour of the Lower Town at the harbor and passed through Fat Margaret Tower, which guarded entry into the town during medieval times.
 I walked up Pikk (Long) Street, which was once lined with the warehouse-homes of the German merchants of the Hanseatic League.

 The Hanseatic League dominated sea trade in northern Europe for five hundred years.
 They set up trading centers in ports throughout northern Europe, built ships and docks, and organized armies to protect their commerce against pirates.
 Tallinn was one of the league’s major hubs, especially from the 1300s to the 1500s.

 Tallinn’s most powerful and wealthy Hanseatic guild members belonged to the Great Guild.
 Only married men could join, as marriage demonstrated a deeper commitment to the community.
 Nearby on Pikk Street was the headquarters of another guild, the Brotherhood of the Black Heads.